 Steps to Waterproof A Leaky Floor Crack

-When it’s time to fix a leaking basement floor crack, teh Davenport area contractors at MidAmerica Basement Systems suggests installing a lateral line drainage system to collect water from the crack and redirect it to your sump pump system.
+When it’s time to repair a leaking basement floor crack, teh Davenport area contractors at MidAmerica Basement Systems suggest installing a lateral line drainage system.
+This will collect water from the crack and redirect it to your sump pump system.
 When installing this kind of floor drainage system at your home in Davenport, we follow these three steps:

 We strongly recommend that your first step be to install a perimeter drainage system.
 This will often intercept the water before it reaches your floor crack, ensuring a dry basement and eliminating the problem.

 When direct drainage is necessary, we can remove a section of the basement floor and run a line of PVC underneath This PVC line would lead to your sump pump.
 When pitched properly, any water entering the drain will be directed naturally to the sump pump.